 The isolation level of a table defines the degree to which a transaction must be isolated from modifications made by concurrent transactions.
-Databricks supports two isolation levels: Serializable and WriteSerializable.
+Delta Lake on Databricks supports two isolation levels: Serializable and WriteSerializable.

 Serializable: The strongest isolation level.
 It ensures that committed write operations and all reads are Serializable.
 Operations are allowed as long as there exists a serial sequence of executing them one-at-a-time that generates the same outcome as that seen in the table.
 For the write operations, the serial sequence is exactly the same as that seen in the table’s history.